Classic movie quotes that have broken into our daily vocabulary

 'Pay no attention to the man behind the curtain.'

-The Great and Powerful Oz meekly spits out this famous line when it becomes clear that the jig is up for the charlatan wizard in the 1939 classic "The Wizard of Oz."
+The Great and Powerful Oz speaks this famous line when it becomes clear that the jig is up for the charlatan wizard in the 1939 classic "The Wizard of Oz."
 Today, it's a metaphor readily used by anyone hoping to draw attention away from an embarrassing mistake or blunder.

 'The Dude abides.'